-Two client computers of terminals for administrator and CE are used for the testing.
+Two client computers of computers for administration (the operations for Japan and for overseas) and CE and CE are used for the testing.
 Although each computer has the different version of Internet Explorer, since all the in/output items and the check functions provided by the Web browser's screen are provided by Flash files (Application software), the items are not affected by the version of Internet Explorer.